zouharvi/hmm-rust/README.md

 ## Makefile and reproducing results

-`make r-print-eval` trains two models on the data and outputs the CONLL-U file to `data_measured/p-de-eval.tt` and `data_measured/p-de-eval-smooth.tt`, similarly `make r-print-eval` produces `data_measured/r-de-eval.tt` and `data_measured/r-de-eval-smooth.tt` (assuming stable Rust compiler in path).
-The semantics of the rest of the command line arguments is intuitive from the Makefile: `print_acc` self-reports the accuracy on anything it computes (`comp_test`, `comp_train` or `comp_eval`).
+`make r-print-eval` trains three models on the data and outputs the CONLL-U file to `data_measured/p-de-eval{,-smooth,-vanilla}.tt`, similarly `make r-print-eval` produces `data_measured/r-de-eval{,-smooth}.tt` (assuming stable Rust compiler in path).
+The semantics of the rest of the command line arguments is intuitive from the Makefile: `print_acc` self-reports the accuracy on anything it computes (`comp_test`, `comp_train` or `comp_eval`). `smooth` enables emission smoothing, `no_normalize` disables layer normalization.

-File paths are relative hardcoded because there are no plans to make this portable and there were already too many switches.
+File paths are relative and hardcoded because there are no plans to make this portable and there were already too many switches.
 Both versions assume that they are run from the top-level directory (the directory the `README.md` is in).
 If `print_pred` is present, the program outputs predictions to stdout.
 Progress is output to stderr.

 ## Correctness

-Even though the Viterbi algorithm should be mostly deterministic, there is a big issue with number representation and rounding.
-There appears to be a big difference in accuracy based on the underlying numeric type used (f32 vs f64).
-All parameters were multiplied by `1500` in both versions because this maximized the performance (possibly striking the sweet spot between diminishing and exploding values).
-In trellis computation, the layers are all normalized to sum to `1` after every step.
-Making the normalization to sum to something other than `1` did not affect the performance.
+Even though the Viterbi algorithm should be mostly deterministic, there is an issue with number representation and rounding.
+There appears to be a difference in accuracy based on the underlying numeric type used (f32 vs f64).

 Unseen tokens were dealt with by substituting the emission probability with 1, thus relying on the surrounding transition probabilities.